Phew! The UK weather is seriously hotting up, and as per every year, this rise in temperature sadly correlates with an increase in burglary figures.

 During warm (and stiflingly hot!) weather people are more likely to leave their doors and windows open for ventilation.
 Walk in burglaries do increase during the Summer, in all areas, so be wary.
 If you cannot see a door or window that can be used to enter your property, shut and lock it.
 If you’re enjoying the garden, remember to shut and lock all windows at the front.

 Do not post on social media that your home will be empty for X amount of days (“Yay!
 Bye-bye UK!
 Hello 2 weeks in Majorca!”) as this may invalidate your insurance as well as increase your chances of being burgled.

 Look forward to and enjoy your summer holiday away, but do take measures to make sure your home looks lived in whilst you’re gone:

-- It’s also worth marking valuable items (again, such as bikes) with your name, postcode and house number using a UV pen or tamperproof label.
-Keep details of the items such as make, model and also
+It’s also worth marking valuable items (again, such as bikes) with your name, postcode and house number using a UV pen or tamperproof label.
+Keep details of the items such as make, model and also take photographs.

-- Please check your household insurance covers theft from your garden, especially if you have expensive plants, tools or furniture that can be stolen.
-Garden furniture should be marked as yours if
+Please check your household insurance covers theft from your garden, especially if you have expensive plants, tools or furniture that can be stolen.
+Garden furniture should be marked as yours if valuable to you.

 And most of all, enjoy the sunshine!